AmbireTech/adex-protocol/README.md

 #### Blacklisting ads

 Users can blacklist ads, very similarly to how ads on Google/Facebook have a cross icon on the top right corner.
-Once you do this, it will be saved locally so this ad will never be shown to you, but also reported to all publisher-side platforms the SDK is aware of.
+Once you do this, it will be saved locally so this ad will never be shown to you, but also reported to all publisher-side validators the SDK is aware of.

-While a publisher-side platform may choose to ignore such an event, it's mostly in the interest of publishers to keep track of the most blacklisted ads and possibly stop serving them altogether.
+While a publisher-side validators may choose to ignore such an event, it's mostly in the interest of publishers to keep track of the most blacklisted ads and possibly stop serving them altogether.

-An additional improvement on the SDK would be to allow users to gossip blacklists directly between each other, therefore eliminating the ability of publisher-side platforms to act together and ignore blacklist events.
+An additional improvement on the SDK would be to allow users to gossip blacklists directly between each other, therefore eliminating the ability of publisher-side validators to act together and ignore blacklist events.
 This feature is not trivial, as it requires a reliable sybil resistance mechanism.

 #### Security